stopwarstopputin/swsp-wordpress-plugin/README.md

 # Stop War!
 Stop Putin!
 WordPress Plugin

-A WordPress Plugin allowing you to block all visitors from Russia and display a custom message to stand up against Putin and to stop war.
+The Stop War!
+Stop Putin!
+WordPress Plugin allows you to block all visitors from Russia and display a custom message to stand up against Putin and to stop war.

 ## Why did we release a Stop War!
 Stop Putin!
 WordPress Plugin?